iottabyte/COP1334-Group/README.md

 Group Members:

-  Brian

-  Jayde Shaw

-  Kim Claros
+  Brian, Jayde Shaw, Kim Claros

+- !!
+FIRST, make an account and send me your usernames so I can add you as collaborators !!

 Instructions for VS on Windows: